Neurotransmitter Testing—Tools for Optimal Mental Health and Wellness

 Each of the following neurotransmitters plays an important role in neurotransmission.

-Glutamate—This is the main excitatory neurotransmitter that is present in 90% of the brain’s synapses.
+Glutamate—This is the main excitatory neurotransmitter involved that is present in 90% of the brain’s synapses.
 Glutamate works to excite brain cells in order to respond to commands.
-The brains neuroplasticity depends on glutamate as well.

 GABA(γ-aminobutyric acid)-GABA acts as a main inhibitory neurotransmitter that reduces central nervous system activity.
 This promotes a calming effect that lowers the heart rate and allows the body to fall asleep.

 Dopamine—Dopamine activates the pleasure and reward centers of the brain.
-It gets released whenever an activity, accomplishment or substance brings pleasure.
+It gets released whenever an activity, accomplishment, or substance brings pleasure.
 A dopamine feedback loop is created when we remember the reward and wish to re-create it.
 One of the functions of the neurotransmitter dopamine includes its ability to support smooth motor function in the body as well.[3]

 Adrenaline—Adrenaline (epinephrine) prepares the body for fight or flight.
 By sending more oxygen to the muscles and increasing the heart rate the body can respond quickly to a threat.
 Epinephrine and norepinephrine help control the body’s reaction to perceived or real stressors.[3]